Is the Creation of “Hybrid Meat” Necessary to Gain the Acceptance of Consumers Toward Cultivated Animal Products?

 It is becoming increasingly common to combine proteins derived from plants with traditional meat in order to lessen the quantity of meat used in common foods like hamburgers and sausages.
 This trend is seeing a rise in popularity.

 According to a recent article published by The Guardian, such innovations are viewed as a healthy alternative to traditional meat and as more flavorful than goods that are purely vegan.
-In addition to this, it is believed that they will act as a doorway for more people to adopt a and potentially live a meat-free lifestyle.
+In addition to this, it is believed that they will act as a doorway for more people to adopt a flexitarian diet and potentially live a meat-free lifestyle.

 It’s probably best if we don’t make things more complicated.
 Maintain the cultivation of meat as an innovative but separate new invention that aims to cut the impact that conventional meat has on the environment by as much as 96 percent, and allow hybrid and completely meat-free goods to follow a different path.